 You know I love adding my typography to anything I can.
 Funny thing is, this sweet table is almost identical to one my youngest son did about 5 years ago.
 He literally did almost the same thing with a different vibe on another upcycled clock face table.
 Likewise, I wanted to replicate it with a twist.

 First, I used my transfer tutorial to create a clock graphic to size, then chopped it up for printing.
 After printing the pieces, I taped it together to fit the table top.
 Trace the graphic to transfer the design.

 Next, fill in the design with either Sharpies or in like fashion, hand paint them in with paint.
 I like doing either one.

 Finally, here is my finished upcycled clock face table mixed in with my home decor.
 I love it!
 Do you?

-Also, At the center, did you notice the Grain Sack Stencil I’ve used before?
+Additionally, at the center, did you notice the Grain Sack Stencil I’ve used before?
 It was the perfect fit for this project.

 Plus, the finish with the satin poly adds longevity to my work efforts.
 If you’d love to own this table, you can find it available with all my other goodies in my online shop.
-(SOLD)

-Also, do pin and share my upcycled clock face table.
+What is more, do pin and share my upcycled clock face table.
 We need to inspire others to think outside the junk. tee hee!

 Next, check out these fun Trash to Treasure projects by my blogger friends…